Research Overview

 Key Research Themes

-I developed the Time-series-based Image Fusion (TIF) algorithm to harmonize Landsat and Sentinel-2 imagery into a dense 10 m optical time series.
+I developed the Time-series-based Image Fusion (TIF) algorithm to harmonize Landsat and Sentinel-2 imagery into a dense 10-m optical time series.
 This work has been published in Remote Sensing of Environment and is being integrated into NASA’s Harmonized Landsat and Sentinel-2 (HLS) pipeline.
+This work enables high-resolution monitoring of land changes, such as insect disturbance detection, crop phenology monitoring, and flash flood mapping.

-My work evaluates satellite-derived resilience indicators using field observations and time-series analysis, with a focus on understanding forest recovery following drought, insect outbreaks, and other disturbances.
+My work evaluates the reliability of satellite-derived resilience indicators for large-scale ecosystem stability analysis, with a focus on understanding forest health and resilience under diverse natural and anthropogenic stressors.